 Every year in the early spring, after the first great snowmelt, late in a cool, dark evening, hundreds of thousands of salamanders and frogs emerge from hibernation and begin their great migration to nearby vernal pools.
 The air fills with the sounds of thousands of frogs croaking, looking to attract a mate.
 This phenomenon can be witnessed throughout the eastern United States and has been occurring since prehistoric amphibians emerged from the water.

 Vernal pools are defined as seasonal wetland pools that fill with water from spring snowmelt and precipitation.
 They often remain filled until late summer.
 The pools dry up during the late summer and autumn months and remain dry until the next snowmelt.
-During the time the pools are filled, hundreds of thousands of different animal species, especially amphibians, inhabit the pools and make use of their abundance of resources.
+During the time the pools are filled, hundreds of thousands of different animal specie, especially amphibian, inhabit the pools and make use of their abundance of resources.
 Frogs, toads, and salamanders rely on the existence of vernal pools because they mate, lay their eggs, and raise their offspring in them.
 After mating, amphibians return to the surrounding fields and forests and remain there until the following spring when they migrate to repeat the mating process.
 However, this amazing natural process in recent years has been greatly impacted by human expansion.
 Suburban development destroys vernal pool habitats in multiple ways.
 Segmentation of habitat, construction, drainage of the pools, and pollution are examples of negative human impact on the environment.